Learn Spanish Online With Rosetta Stone

 A huge part of the reason we travel is to get access to new cultures, people, food and languages.
-Having grown up in a multilingual household instilled a love for new languages from a really early age, and having lived in a few countries before the age of 12 meant that we had the opportunity to pick up new languages rather seamlessly- just by proximity (mostly just by playing outside).
+Having grown up in a multilingual household instilled a love for new languages from a really early age, and having lived in a few countries before the age of 12 meant that we had the opportunity to pick up new languages rather seamlessly- just by proximity.

 That’s not a bad thing- but when you travel as much as we do, knowing another language if not only nice to have, but also quite handy- particularly when you’re trying to communicate in areas where vendors or the locals aren’t as adept at English, and speaking with your hands only goes far.